Rockset vs. SingleStore

 for Real-Time Analytics

 SingleStore is a hybrid transactions/analytics processing (HTAP) database.
 In order to support both use cases, it makes compromises that hinder performance, ease of use and cost.
-Rockset, on the other hand, is purpose-built for real-time analytics.
-It’s both cloud native and fully managed, offering unmatched price-performance.
+Rockset, on the other hand, is purpose-built for real-time analytics in the cloud.
+With both compute-storage and compute-compute separation for real-time analytics, it achieves unmatched price performance.

 Streaming Ingest